robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-3-the-proxy.md

 ### 0.1 Phone to Laptop

 The first stage is almost completely taken care of by our DNS server from the previous section of the project.
-Your phone has already been tricked into sending its TCP connections for our target domain to your laptop, and all that remains is to ensure that our proxy receives them safely.
+Your phone has already been tricked into sending its TCP connections for our target hostname to your laptop, and all that remains is to ensure that our proxy receives them safely.

 ### 0.2 Laptop to Remote Server

 When your phone makes a TCP connection with our proxy, our proxy makes a second TCP connection with the remote server.
 Our proxy sits in the middle of these two TCP connections, managing data-flow between them.

 As we've seen in parts 1 and 2 of this project, this raises an important question.
 Our proxy needs to send the data that it receives from your phone to the appropriate remote server.
-But how does it know this remote server's domain or IP address?
+But how does it know this remote server's hostname or IP address?
 The TCP layer doesn't have any mechanisms for telling proxies where data should ultimately be routed to.
 The HTTP layer does - the `Host` HTTP header and `CONNECT` requests - but these are of no use to us, since we want our proxy to work for all TCP-based protocols, not just HTTP.

 This is a real problem, and we've already decided to solve it by cheating a little.
-We'll assume that we only want to proxy requests that your phone sends to a single "target domain", and we'll hardcode that domain's IP address into our proxy.
+We'll assume that we only want to proxy requests that your phone sends to a single "target hostname", and we'll hardcode that hostname's IP address into our proxy.
 Every piece of data that our proxy receives from your phone will be sent to this hardcoded address.

 This simplification is very reasonable.
 If we're trying to reverse engineer TargetApp's TCP API, then we are probably only interested in requests sent to `targetapp.com`.
-It will actually be useful if requests for other domains bypass our proxy and continue to work as normal.
+It will actually be useful if requests for other hostnames bypass our proxy and continue to work as normal.

-We should take care to configure our DNS server from part 2 to only spoof DNS responses for this same target domain.
-For all other domains our DNS server should make a real DNS request, and respond to your phone with the domain's real IP address.
+We should take care to configure our DNS server from part 2 to only spoof DNS responses for this same target hostname.
+For all other hostnames our DNS server should make a real DNS request, and respond to your phone with the hostname's real IP address.
 Otherwise you might accidentally send sensitive data to the wrong remote server.

 ### 0.3 Server to Laptop